SaaS SEO: Boost Your Software’s Online Visibility

 You may have heard of content clusters, or you may be aware of them under the name “silos” or “pillar pages.”

-Essentially, this means making a long-form page that covers the main keyword you are dealing with and propping that up with smaller articles covering the more specific long-tail keywords that go with that central search term.
+Essentially, this means creating a long-form page that covers the main keyword and supporting it with smaller articles covering the more specific long-tail keywords associated with that central search term.

-You should start by grouping as many of your keywords as possible into unsorted clusters
+You should start by grouping as many keywords as possible into unsorted clusters.

-At this stage, you are just making sure that all of your keywords about one topic, like payroll management, are in one place so you can get at them all easily without having to hunt through unrelated SaaS business keywords in order to find them.
+At this stage, you are just making sure that all of your keywords about one topic, like payroll management, are in one place so you can easily find them without having to hunt through unrelated SaaS business keywords.

 When you are through, sort your terms by volume in descending order (highest to lowest).
 In most circumstances, you want to save your largest keyword (typically with the highest search volume) for your pillar page.

 A good format for a pillar page is a long-form “definitive guide” article.
-There are some cases, however, where your pillar page’s perfect keyword may not be the highest volume; therefore, it is more of a “guide” than a “rule.”
+However, sometimes, your pillar page’s perfect keyword may not be the highest volume; therefore, it is more of a “guide” than a “rule.”

-Begin with developing material with lower volume phrases.
-These will be the supporting pieces that will link up to your pillar article, then move on to your long-form piece and touch on the many supporting parts from your supporting pieces.
+Begin by developing material with lower-volume phrases.
+These will be the supporting pieces that link up to your pillar article.
+Then, move on to your long-form piece and touch on the many supporting parts from your supporting pieces.

-You are using the shorter pieces that you have built from your keyword research as a foundation or support for your long-form pillar page.
+You use the shorter pieces you built from your keyword research as a foundation or support for your long-form pillar page.

 Prioritizing Topics

-It will sometimes be evident which cluster you should focus on developing first.
-If, however, it is not obvious, you can make a judgment using the high-priority terms from step 3.
+It will sometimes be obvious which cluster you should focus on developing first.
+If not, you can judge using the high-priority terms from step 3.

-If you are still unsure about which issue cluster to tackle first, consult with other members of your team and see what they think.
+If unsure which issue cluster to tackle, consult with other team members and ask their opinions.

-If it is not indexed, there are some great opportunities available to fill content gaps where none of your competitors are working.
+If it is not indexed, there are great opportunities to fill content gaps where none of your competitors work.

 These are the next options to attract traffic and differentiate yourself from the competition.
 When none of your rivals appear for keywords, you may (and should) try to rank for them.